-It’s a good idea to sign the back of your driver’s license as you’re definitely stating you want to be an organ donor.
-The problem is, if the situation arises where you can give the gift of life it may be difficult to locate your driver’s license or non-driver ID card.
-If your card isn’t found, nobody will know about your important decision.
-So your generosity will be in vain and lives will be lost.
+Signing the back of your driver’s license is an acceptable place to state your intentions organ donation.
+However, if the situation arises when you can give the gift of life it may be difficult to locate your driver’s license or non-driver ID card.
+If your card isn’t found, no one will know about your important decision.

 Q: If signing my driver’s license isn’t enough, what should I do?

 Good question!
 The key is to enroll in the New York State Donate Life Registry.
-It’s the official registry in our state.
+Officially enrolling in the New York State Donate Life Registry is the best way to document your wishes.
 When you enroll, you are legally consenting to donating organs, eyes and tissues.
 No one else can reverse your decision.